Residents with green cards and work visas can qualify for a U.S. mortgage even if they are not U.S. citizens.

 Guidelines for non-U.S. citizens might vary widely between lenders.
 According to Fannie Mae and Freddie Mac, it is up to the lender to prove the borrower’s legal residency.

-Like with FHA, borrowers will need a valid Social Security Number and evidence of continued residency and income.
-Typically lenders want to see continued residency and income for a minimum of three years.
+Like with FHA, conforming loan borrowers will need valid Social Security numbers and evidence of continued residency and income.
+Typically, lenders want to see continued residency and income for a minimum of three years.

 U.S. credit score

-One major obstacle for permanent and non-permanent residents is having enough U.S. credit history to qualify.
+But it can be difficult for permanent and non-permanent residents to show enough U.S. credit history to qualify.

 Borrowers need at least 12-month history in at least two or three accounts to generate a credit score.
 For this reason, new immigrants typically wait at least a year before applying for a home loan.